The Best Travel Insurance for Seniors Over 80

 • The most affordable comprehensive plan for travelers over 80, with an average premium of $355

-Generalli’s Preferred plan currently averages a premium of $355, which is less than half the price of the average premium for travelers over the age of 80.
+Generali’s Preferred plan currently averages a premium of $355, which is less than half the price of the average premium for travelers over the age of 80.
 Despite its affordability, it still manages to deliver coverage limits that exceed our minimum medical protection recommendations for senior travelers.

-If you are traveling with pre-existing health conditions, it’s important to note that this policy will not cover any flare ups you experience while traveling.
+If you are traveling with pre-existing health conditions, it’s important to note that this policy will not cover any flare-ups you experience while traveling.

 Best Travel Medical Travel Insurance For Seniors Over 80